The Acquisition and Leveraged Finance Review: Japan

 Other notable recent trends of M&A in Japan include the increasing number of carve-out transactions in traditional manufacturing and service industries, and horizontal integration including through roll-up acquisitions.
 Joint investment by private equity funds and strategic enterprises are also becoming popular.
 This diversification in acquisition structures impacts financing structures for these acquisitions and is driving acquisition financing to continue being a vibrant and fast-growing practice area in Japan.

-In 2020, the global covid-19 pandemic has had a significant impact on existing leveraged financing where many portfolio companies faced financial crisis and required financial covenant waivers or emergency credit facilities from bank lenders.
-As a result of ongoing economic uncertainty caused by the pandemic, financial terms including financial covenants offered by lenders are becoming stringent.
-Having said that, after a temporary downturn in M&A transactions across Japan during the self-curfew period advised by the Japanese government, private equity funds have re-started engaging in leveraged buyout transactions, both private and public.
-The impact of the pandemic on leveraged financing in 2020 remains to be seen, with significant factors being any resurgences of covid-19 and the successful development of vaccines and their impact on the global economy.
+Since 2020, the global covid-19 pandemic has had a significant impact on existing leveraged financing where many portfolio companies faced financial crisis and required financial covenant waivers or emergency credit facilities from bank lenders.
+After a temporary downturn in M&A transactions across Japan during the first half of 2020, private equity funds have re-started engaging in leveraged buyout transactions, both private and public.
+Having said that, financial terms including financial covenants offered by lenders remain stringent due to ongoing economic uncertainty.
+The impact of the pandemic on leveraged financing in 2021 remains to be seen, with significant factors being any resurgences of covid-19 and the successful development of vaccines and their impact on the global economy.

-1 Satoshi Inoue and Yuki Kohmaru are partners at Anderson Mōri & Tomotsune.
+1 Satoshi Inoue, Yuki Kohmaru and Hikaru Naganuma are partners at Anderson Mori & Tomotsune.

 2 Under the IRRA, any money other than the principal, however described, received by a lender with regard to a loan shall be deemed to constitute interest, except for expenses in connection with the execution of the contract or performance of the obligations.